 Arizona remained a territory until 1912, a staggering 62 years after California was admitted into the Union.
 Regardless of the difficulties of opening the Arizona mining frontiers, intrepid miners filled the state eventually, and Arizona became both a prominent gold producer and the nations leading producer of copper.

-This post highlights some new photos added of various Arizona locations from the peak years of the 1880’s to the first decade of 1900.
+This post highlights some of the best historic scenes from various Arizona districts during the peak mining years between the 1870s and the 1920s.

 The earliest miners were almost always placer miners, working sands or gravels from ancient waterways.
 Arizona’s dry climate made washing placers difficult, and “dry washing” techniques were often used.

 Copper was (and continues to be) a giant industry in Arizona.
 The scale of the mines and equipment at copper operations is difficult to fully understand.
 This hoist, at a Morenci copper mine, illustrates the enormous size of some of this equipment.

 This photo depicts a narrow gauge railroad pulling slag cars from a copper smelter in the Morenci district.

 Jerome, Arizona was a very remote, and very rich copper town perched on the side of a steep mountain.
 The town peaked in the 1920s with a population of over 10,000, with several thousand men employed at the local mines.